keyvisions/keyvision/README.md

 By the way, the name of my one man company is KeyVisions (founded in 1996/01/17), it's genesis stems from the KeyVision project ;)

 ## The proof of concept
-I decided to revamp the KeyVision project when I came across the [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) and the fact it can be transformed into an HID keyboard.
+In this era of IOT, I decided to revamp the KeyVision project when I came across the [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) and the fact it can be transformed into an HID keyboard.
 If you have a spare Respberry Pi Zero W and would like to transform it into a *keyboard as a service device*, do the following:

 1. Download and install the latest [Raspbian with desktop image](https://www.raspberrypi.org/downloads/raspbian/) on a MicroSD,
 2. Configure the Zero WiFi,